Kennethz0906/BIT2053_Group_Final_Project/README.md

 ## Problem Statement
 In the competitive retail landscape, businesses often struggle to make sense of large volumes of transactional data.
 This project addresses three core business problems:
-1.  **Identifying Sales Trends:** Understanding sales and quantity sold fluctuate over time (monthly/quarterly)
+1.  **Identifying Sales Trends:** Understanding sales and quantity sold fluctuate over time
-2.  **Evaluating Product Portfolio:** Determining which product categories (Electronics, Clothing, Beauty) generate the highest revenue, and what are the best-selling products
+2.  **Evaluating Product Portfolio:** Determining which product categories generate the highest revenue, and what are the best-selling products
 3.  **Analyzing Customer and Geographic Distribution:** pinpointing the most valuable customer segments and regions to allocate marketing resources efficiently.

 ## Dataset Source